modalitysystems/modalitysoftware-docs/twa/TWA-Data-Dictionary.md

 - MessageId

 ### Apps installed in each Team - Current state
+Teamwork Analytics collects the following from [Apps](https://docs.microsoft.com/en-us/graph/api/teamsappinstallation-list?view=graph-rest-beta&tabs=http) API call.

-Any [Apps](https://docs.microsoft.com/en-us/graph/api/teamsappinstallation-list?view=graph-rest-beta&tabs=http) are held in the [Apps](database%20documentation/Tables/Apps) table.
+Any Apps are held in the [Apps](database%20documentation/Tables/Apps) table.

  - Name
  - Version Number

 ### Files in each Team - Current state
+Teamwork Analytics collects the following from [Files](https://docs.microsoft.com/en-us/graph/api/driveitem-delta?view=graph-rest-beta&tabs=http) API call.

-Details of [Files](https://docs.microsoft.com/en-us/graph/api/driveitem-delta?view=graph-rest-beta&tabs=http) in Each Team (in the SharePoint site associated with the Team).
+Details of Files in Each Team (in the SharePoint site associated with the Team).
 Held in the [DriveItems](database%20documentation/Tables/DriveItems) table

 - FileID
 - Creator Email
 - File Mime Type